Key takeaways

 Can you get GLP-1 in a patch?

-Currently, no. GLP-1 receptor agonists like semaglutide are only available as injections or oral medications.
+Currently, no. GLP-1 receptor agonists like semaglutide or tirzepatide (which is a GLP-1/GIP dual agonist drug) are only available as injections or oral medications.
 Transdermal delivery of GLP-1s is not yet possible with existing drug delivery technology.

 Do weight loss patches really work?

-There’s no strong scientific evidence that over-the-counter weight loss patches are effective, Dr. Dasgupta says.
-Many of the ingredients in these patches have either limited research behind them or have only shown mild effects when taken orally — not transdermally.
+There’s no scientific evidence that over-the-counter weight loss patches are effective, according to Dr. Dasgupta.
+Many of the ingredients in these patches have either limited research behind them or have only shown mild effects when taken orally — and have not even been studied transdermally.
 Furthermore, supplements are not regulated by the FDA and have questionable safety and efficacy when compared to prescription medications.

 DISCLAIMER